Mitsubishi Sirius engine: 4G64 (2.4 liters)

 The 4G64 is the second largest variant, at 2351 cc.
 Early models were 8-valve SOHC, but a later 16-valve SOHC and DOHC version was also produced.
 All used MPFI and had a bore and stroke of 86.5x100 mm.
 The 4G64 was later also available with gasoline direct injection.

 Output varies between 155 hp at 5,250 rpm with 163 lbft of torque at 4,000 rpm in the Mitsubishi L200 and 152 hp at 5,500 rpm with 163 lbft of torque at 4,000 rpm in the Chrysler Sebring/Stratus.
 The Chrysler version features fracture-split forged powder metal connecting rods.
 The DOHC and SOHC 16-valve 4G64 are interference engines, while the SOHC 8-valve 4G64 is a non interference engine.
 From March 1996 an LPG version with 115 hp at 5,000 rpm was available in the Mitsubishi Canter.

-The 4G64 is a very popular engine in China, where it is still used on the Changfeng Lièbào since 2002, a series of cars based on the Mitsubishi Pajero V20, and the Soueast Delica based on the Mitsubishi Delica van from 1996 to 2013.
+The 4G64 is a very popular engine in China, where it was used on the Changfeng Lièbào, a series of cars based on the Mitsubishi Pajero V20 from 2002 to 2021, and the Soueast Delica based on the Mitsubishi Delica van from 1996 to 2013.
 The 4G64 engine has been produced by Shenyang Aerospace Mitsubishi Motors Engine Manufacturing (SAME), in Shenyang, China where it was assembled through semi-knockdown kits in August 1998 and complete knockdown kits in September 1999.
-Regular assembling of the engines took place in April 2000.
+Regular assembling of the engines commenced in April 2000.
+The Chinese market Ford Transit and its successor, the JMC Teshun use the 4G64 engine as a standard petrol option unlike the international third generation version which uses regular Ford engines.